Florida Open Carry Ruling 2025: What You Need to Know

 Brancato Law Firm, P.A.

-At The Brancato Law Firm, P.A., our goal is not to take sides on whether this change is good or bad.
-Our focus is on making sure you understand the law as it stands today — and to remind you that if you are arrested under Florida’s gun laws, your rights matter and deserve a strong defense.
-We are your premier Tampa Gun Crimes Law Firm.
+At The Brancato Law Firm, our goal is not to take sides on whether this change is good or bad.
+Our focus is on making sure you understand the law as it now stands—and to remind you that if you are arrested under Florida’s gun laws, your rights deserve a strong defense.
+We are your Tampa Gun Crimes Law Firm.

 What Was the Old Florida Open Carry Law?